amg1893/raml-1-mockup/README.md

 Fork of the [https://github.com/gextech/raml-mockup](gextech/raml-mockup) repo.

 Original repo mostly relies on RAML 0.8 schema definitions, not on 1.0 types.
-The goal if this project is to implement better support for 1.0 features, types in particular.
+The goal of this project is to implement better support for 1.0 features, types in particular.
+It uses type examples as mocking data.

 Features
 --------